MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 - Create a firewall log file and set appropriate permissions on it.
 - Register remote procedure call (RPC) filters.

-The batch file format is intentionally used instead of a Powershell script to avoid potential issues with execution policy.
+The batch file format is intentionally used instead of a Powershell script to avoid potential issues with the execution policy.

 ![Autogenerated Group Policy startup script](../Images/Screenshots/deploy-gpo-startup-script.png)

 > [!WARNING]
 > As startup scripts depend on [foreground GPO processing](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/jj573586(v=ws.11)),
-> target servers need to be restarted at least once for these settings to get applied.
+> target servers need to be restarted at least once for these settings to be applied.
 > Some workarounds are discussed in the chapter on [System Reboots](#system-reboots).

 #### WMI Static Port

-Depending on the [WmiStaticPort](#wmistaticport) setting, the startup script will reconfigure the WMI service to run in a standalone process listening on TCP port 24158 with authentication level set to `RPC_C_AUTHN_LEVEL_PKT_PRIVACY`.
+Depending on the [WmiStaticPort](#wmistaticport) setting, the startup script will reconfigure the WMI service to run in a standalone process listening on TCP port 24158 with the authentication level set to `RPC_C_AUTHN_LEVEL_PKT_PRIVACY`.
 This is achieved by executing the following command:

 ```bat